limjierui/tp/docs/UserGuide.md

 #### Format: `update /e [INDEX] /pm [NEW_PAYMENT_METHOD] /c [NEW_CATEGORY] /d [NEW_DESCRIPTION] /a [NEW_AMOUNT] /t [NEW_DATE]`

-* `[INDEX]` refers to the index of expenditure in list in which you want to update.
+* `[INDEX]` refers to the index of the entries in your expenditure list in which you want to update.
-    * Enter `1` if you want to update the first expenditure in your list.
+    * Enter `1` if you want to update the first expenditure in your expenditure list.
 * `[NEW_PAYMENT_METHOD]` refers to the new method of payment used.
     * Enter `cash` or the name of a credit card you have saved.
 * `[NEW_CATEGORY]` refers to the new category of the expenditure.